Actor Rizabawa dead | Entertainment

 - India

-Malayalam film actor Rizabawa died due to heart-related ailments on Monday, family sources said.
+Malayalam film actor Rizabawa died of heart-related ailments on Monday, family sources said.
 He was 54.

 The actor became popular for his role 'John Honai' in the movie 'In Harihar Nagar'.
 He was admitted to a private hospital here three days ago.
 His end came this afternoon.

-Rizabawa, appeared on the silver screen in 1990 through 'Doctor Pashupathi'.
-Later, he appeared in 'Chambakkulam Thachan', 'Kaaboolivala', 'Aniyan bava Chettan bava', 'Niram' and 'Nasrani', among others.
+Rizabawa appeared on the silver screen in 1990 through 'Doctor Pashupathi'.
+Later, he acted in 'Chambakkulam Thachan', 'Kaaboolivala', 'Aniyan bava Chettan bava', 'Niram' and 'Nasrani', among others.
 He had acted in around 150 movies and over 20 television serials.
+Chief Minister Pinarayi Vijayan, Opposition Leader of the State Assembly V D Satheesan and Ministers expressed condolences over the death of the actor.

+Vijayan, in his message, said Rizabawa was a noted actor who won hearts of Malayalam movie-goers.

+''He is an artist who won the hearts of the Malayalees...He was also a popular face in television serials,'' Vijayan said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)